stephenlake/php-covert/README.md

 </h6>

 <h6 align="center">
-    Easily execute namespaced PHP methods in the background as a system process for Linux, Mac and Windoze.
+    Easily execute namespaced PHP methods in the background as a system process for Linux, Mac and Windoze without any external dependencies.
 </h6>

 <br>